 Cody McIntyre is owned by TheHeirOfSlytherin. :D Who also helped me edit my summary.
 Thank you! :D

-“I will never understand, why the federation makes this draw meeting mandatory.”
-Roxanne Weasley muttered over a glass of red wine, her eye scanning the room at the large crowd of Witches and Wizards that had gathered in the very large hall.
+“I will never understand why the federation makes this draw meeting mandatory.”
+Roxanne Weasley gulped down a mouthful of red wine, as she scanned the room.
+Her eyes falling over the loud crowd of Witches and Wizards that had gathered in the large hall.
 “There’s always trouble.”

 “I know what you mean,” Violet Addams stated back, taking a sip of her own glass of wine.
 Roxanne turned to look at her friend as she spoke.
 She admired the way that Violet's long, straightened black hair fell down her back, ending at the small of it.
 “They complain about the rivalry between the teams, yet force us to all be in the same room to tell us what teams we’ll be playing.
 They could always just send word to our coaches and they’ll let us know.
 It’ll save a lot of money and a few trips to St. Mungo’s.”

 “It’s got to be about the publicity this brings the club.
-There are so many reporters here as well, probably trying to dig up whatever dirt they can before the matches begin.”
+There are so many reporters here trying to dig up whatever dirt they can before the matches begin.”
 Roxanne placed her glass down on the table.

-Roxanne looked down at her dress and smoothed down a small crease that had appeared in the dark blue silk.
-She must admit that she did love an excuse to dress up; any situation that required her to dress up like a girl was a bonus.
-There weren’t many chances as a professional Quidditch player to dress up, unless you were going to a promotional event, or coming to the draw meeting, like today.
+Roxanne looked down at her dress, smoothing down a small crease that had appeared in the dark blue silk.
+Roxanne did love any excuse to dress up, and with Quidditch, any situation that required her to dress up like a girl was a bonus.
+There weren’t many chances as a professional Quidditch player to dress up.
+Unless you were going to a promotional event or coming to the draw meeting, like today.

-Roxanne had played Beater for the Appleby Arrows since she was eighteen, having spent two years on the reserve team before making her big break three years ago when the old Beater had retired.
+Roxanne had played the position of Beater for the Appleby Arrows since she was eighteen.
+She spent two years on the reserve team before making her big break three years ago, when the old Beater had retired.
 Violet had taken Roxanne under her wing when she first started.
 Violent was three years older than Roxanne and had been a Seeker for longer than Roxanne had even been on the team.

 “These meetings are always the same though; I wonder who’s going to start trouble first?
-Shall we bet on the first punch being thrown before the draw even begins?”
+Should we bet on the first punch happening before the draw even begins?”
 Violet mused, her ruby lips pursed as she gazed around the room.

-Roxanne gave a laugh at her friends comment, knowing that it wouldn’t be long until something happened, the free bar was bound to cause some sort of problem, especially with the various rivalries between them all.
-The teams were quite rowdy when drunk, some more so then others.
-The Ballycastle Bats were the worst drunks out of all of the teams, but they always seemed like they were enjoying themselves, when they weren’t dancing on the tables.
+Roxanne gave a laugh at her friends comment, knowing that it wouldn’t be long until something happened.
+The free bar was bound to cause some sort of problem, especially with the various rivalries between them all.
+The teams were quite rowdy when drunk, some more so than others.
+The Ballycastle Bats were the worst drunks out of all the teams, but they always seemed like they were enjoying themselves.
+When they weren’t dancing on the tables.

 The draw meeting was one of the biggest parties that the Quidditch federation hosted.
-It wasn’t exactly mandatory for them to attend, that was just what the coaches told the teams, but the club would frown upon the people that didn’t turn up.
+It was mandatory for them to attend, and the club would frown upon the people that didn’t turn up.
 The federation didn't need to worry, as the promise of a free bar helped bring the teams all in.
 No one could resist anything free.

-“Shall we go and find a seat?”
-Roxanne asked her friend, who took a bigger sip of her drink before nodding.
-They both moved away from the bar and made their way slowly through the big group of people, giving smiles at the people that they recognised.
+“Should we go and sit at our table?”
+Roxanne asked Violet, who took a bigger sip of her drink before nodding.
+They both moved away from the bar and made their way through the large group of people.
+Stopping a few times to greet anyone that they recognised and were friendly with.

-“Let’s not go over near the back, that’s where the Wimbourne Wasps are sitting.”
-Violet told Roxanne as she hitched up the side of her long red dress so it wouldn’t snag on the floor as she walked.
+“Let’s avoid going through the back.
+That’s where the Wimbourne Wasps are sitting,” Violet stated.
+She sidestepped a few people, hitching up her long red dress, so that it wouldn’t snag on the floor as she walked.

-They had been forbidden from going near the Wimbourne Wasps through the entire meeting, in fact their entire team did.
-Roxanne’s team the Appleby Arrows were fierce rivals of the Wimbourne Wasps, and had been for as long as anyone could remember.
-The bad publicity, risk of harm and the lawsuits that resulted from the two teams clashing meant that it wasn’t worth even attempting to have a conversation with them.
-Clashing on the pitch however was a different subject entirely; it wasn’t a true match until at least twenty fouls had been committed and three players would be forced to see a Healer.
+The Arrows weren't allowed to go near the Wimbourne Wasps through the entire meeting, or even outside of the pitch.
+The Appleby Arrows were fierce rivals of the Wimbourne Wasps and had been for as long as anyone could remember.
+The bad publicity, risk of harm, and the lawsuits that resulted from the two teams clashing, meant that it wasn’t worth it.
+Violence on the pitch was a different subject though.
+It wasn’t a true match between the two teams until at least twenty fouls occurred, and at least three players went to see a Healer.

-“We should probably warn someone that Jerome is close to treading on enemy territory.”
-Violet muttered to Roxanne as they found a seat back at the Appleby Arrows table.
-It was empty as their other team mates were socialising with the players from the other teams, leaving them to have their conversation alone.
-Roxanne looked over at where Jerome was standing, she saw that he was standing with his back to the Wimbourne Wasps table and was talking to Cody McIntyre, a Chaser for the Montrose Magpies.
-A few players from the Wimbourne Wasps were watching Jerome carefully, distasteful looks on their faces.
+Roxanne looked over at where Jerome was standing.
+He was standing with his back to the Wimbourne Wasps table and was talking to Cody McIntyre, a Chaser for the Montrose Magpies.
+A few players from the Wimbourne Wasps were watching Jerome, distasteful looks on their faces.

-Roxanne knew that Jerome could handle himself if one of them tried to start and argument or a fight with him, as a Beater he had enough upper arm strength to be able to defend himself, probably winning.
+Roxanne knew that Jerome could handle himself if one of them tried to start and argument or a fight with him.
+As a Beater he had enough upper arm strength to be able to defend himself.

 “He’ll be fine; he knows not to go over there.
-He’s probably trying to antagonise them into one of them throwing the first punch and getting either a fine or a ban.”
-Roxanne told her, she finished the last of her wine and placed the empty glass on the table.
+I bet he's trying to antagonise them into throwing the first punch and getting either a fine or a ban.”
+Roxanne finished the last of her wine and placed the empty glass on the table.